What's the recovery like for Semaglutide?

 Frequently asked questions

 Appetite suppression begins within the first week.
-Noticeable weight loss typically starts in the first 1–3 months depending on your starting dose and lifestyle factors.
+Noticeable weight loss typically starts within the first 1 to 3 months depending on dose and lifestyle.